cutting-room-floor/Mapresent/README.md

  * Allow embedding of audio, video, and photo media into presentation.
  * Palette UI for editing fine details of selected timeline item (duration, timing curve, volume, etc.)
  * Allow drawings to stick to the map during pans & zooms as geo vectors, not just drawings.
+ * Possibly export HD video (at least in size; quality is already there).